Quick Answer

 What you need before you start

 - ServiceM8 account (any paid plan): The webhook feature is available on all paid ServiceM8 plans.
-You will need your API credentials from
+You will need API credentials from ServiceM8.
+The platform uses OAuth 2.0 authentication, which Make.com handles through its built-in ServiceM8 module.

-app.servicem8.com/settings/api.
-Generate a bearer token and keep it somewhere safe. - Xero account (Starter or above): The free Xero trial includes full API access.
+- Xero account (Ignite or above): The free Xero trial includes full API access.
 Connect your Xero account to Make.com using the built-in OAuth2 connection; no manual API keys needed.
+If you have not set up Xero yet, our Xero MTD Phase 2 setup walkthrough covers everything from chart of accounts to HMRC connection.

-- Make.com account (free tier works to start): The free plan gives you 1,000 operations per month.
-At one invoice per job, that covers up to 1,000 jobs before you need the Core plan at £9/month.
+- Make.com account (free tier works to start): The free plan gives you 1,000 credits per month.
+This scenario uses roughly 8 credits per invoice (one per module), so the free tier covers around 125 invoices a month.
+If you need more, the Core plan at roughly £7/month ($9 USD) gives you 10,000 credits.
 Create your account at make.com.

 - OpenAI account (pay-as-you-go): The AI line item generation uses GPT-5.2.
 Cost is roughly £0.001 per invoice at current pricing.
 Connect your OpenAI key in Make.com's connections panel.